 - More information is available at http://studentaid.ed.gov/repay-loans.

 - The statute of limitations in Nevada for credit card debt is six years under NRS 11.190.
 For hospital debts, the statute of limitations in Nevada is four years under NRS 11.2095.
-After the statute of limitation has expired, the debt is considered time-barred debt and the debt collector may not be able to sue you to collect the debt.
+After the statute of limitation has expired, the debt may be considered time-barred debt under certain circumstances, and the debt collector may not be successful in suing you to collect the debt.

-- If a debt collector contacts you about time-barred debt, you can review your options at http://www.consumer.ftc.gov/articles/0117-time-barred-debts.
+- If a debt collector contacts you about time-barred debt, you can review your options on the Federal Trade Commission's website at http://www.consumer.ftc.gov/articles/0117-time-barred-debts.

 - Within 30 days of receiving the validation notice, you can send the debt collector a letter stating that you dispute the debt and request verification of the debt.

 - You have the right to notify the debt collector to stop contacting you.
 However, the collection agency can continue to notify you about the status of your account.

 - For more information about your rights under the Fair Debt Collection Practices Act, see http://www.consumer.ftc.gov/articles/0149-debt-collection